Fosen: Political process and visiting the king, and acquittal of protesters

 Later that day, media said that "Fosen protesters" have been formally invited to be received inside the royal palace to King Harald V; the reception happened on 16 October 2023, and Haakon, Crown Prince of Norway was present (alongside the king).

+In December 2024, a trial of 13 protesters was going on in an appellate court.
+In January 2025, an appellate court acquitted 13 protesters.
+However, the government sent the case to the supreme court, in February 2025.
+In April 2025, media said that there will be a trial in the supreme court; the prosecutor has not yet been informed about the trial dates, but the court can even choose to not send the case to trial.
 On June 27, 2025, media said that the protesters that were previously fined, were acquitted by the supreme court.
-Earlier (June 19, 2025), the supreme court heard the case; a verdict might be handed down c. three weeks later..
+Earlier (June 19, 2025), the supreme court heard the case; a verdict might be handed down c. three weeks later.

 Reactions to the Fosen conflict, include an article in Dagsavisen (October 2023), which suggested that Norway has changed radically if the Cabinet is able to decide that grand political projects, trump [decisions from] the Supreme Court.
 Later that month, two researchers from the University of Oslo (both of them scholarship stipend recipients), said in an article on NRK.no, that the (Norwegian) authorities are "permitting a subversion of [our] society [, a society] based on" laws and rules.

 During protest rallies in 2023, many demonstrators are wearing Gákti; however, those clothes are often being worn inside-out (while the Fosen conflict has been escalating since 2023's first quarter).
 That act has a symbolic meaning in more than one context: something is (very) wrong.